hhaassnnaaiinn/Loyva-Website/src/content/sections/pricing.md

 ---
-title: "Pricing Plan"
+title: "Loyva | Pricing Plan"
-subtitle: "Streamline HR processes and empower your team with our products.
-Effortlessly manage employee data, and more."
+subtitle: "Optimize HR processes and empower your workforce with our seamless solutions."

 plans_labels:
   - "Monthly"